bugsnag/bugsnag-js/README.md

 ###groupingHash

-If the metaData hash has a key `groupingHash` it will be used to group exceptions
-together: exceptions with the same grouping hash will be grouped together into one error on Bugsnag.com.
+If the metaData hash has a key `groupingHash` it will be used to override the default grouping on Bugsnag.com.
+Exceptions with the same grouping hash will be grouped together into one error.
+You should not normally need to change this.

 ```javascript
 Bugsnag.notifyException(e, {groupingHash: e.message});